narrahmane/mlops-pipeline/README.md

 ## About the projet

 ## Prerequisites
-Please ensure the following software are already install on your machine.
+Please ensure the following software are already installed on your machine.
 * MongoDB Community Edition 5.0 [link](http://www.google.fr/)

 ## Installation